-Institutional Sexual Assault Attorney
+Institutional Sexual Assault Attorney In Chester County, PA

 Every type of sexual assault charge is treated seriously in Pennsylvania.
 An institutional sexual assault conviction can result in a long prison sentence, stiff fines, and sex offender registration.
 You can be charged with institutional sexual assault if you are an employee of a specific type of institution and engage in sexual activity with a student, resident, inmate, detainee, or patient.
 If you are facing a charge of institutional sexual assault, you should talk to an experienced criminal defense attorney at DiCindio Law as soon as possible.

 Under 18 Pa.CS 3124.2, you can be charged with institutional sexual assault if you engage in sexual acts with a student, inmate, detainee, resident, or patient of the facility for which you work or serve as an agent.

 The types of facilities that are included under this law include the following:

 - Daycare Centers

 - Youth camps